numso/developing-with-docker-example/README.md

  - Recommended: Set `dockerhost` in your `/etc/hosts` file

 ##Run

+Firstly, you need to set up the project dependencies.
+Docker would normally do this but we're editting the files locally:

+ - If you haven't alread, run `npm install -g webpack`
+ - Within both `main/` and `books-service/` run `npm install`
+ - Within both `main/` and `books-service/` run `webpack`

+Now start the project:

  - Run `fig build`
  - When that's finished, run `fig up`